PhD Computer Science

 - MS/M.Phil.
 Computer Science or Equivalent degree from HEC recognized University/Institute with minimumCGPA 3.00/4.00 or 3.50/5.00 in semester system, 60% marks in annual system and no third division/D grade inentire academic career.

-- The Ph.D. candidate must have passed GAT (Subject).
+- The Ph.D. candidate will have to pass NTU GAT (Subject) test.

 - No Objection Certificate from the employer routed through proper channel in case of candidates employed ingovernment or semi-government organizations.